 Lenders have significant influence on the eventual financial outcomes for you and your family.
 And, their interactions with your farm can have long term effects – both good and bad.
 Since your lender and bank can have such a profound impact on your financial life, it’s wise to take a step back and simply research what makes a good agriculture bank and lender.

 I am very appreciative of a few quotes that have framed much of my core lending philosophy.
 One of which is from the famed and revered Dr. David Kohl‡, a professor and ag lending expert.
 Dr. Kohl has often encouraged ag lenders to be “conservative in the good times, courageous in the tough times and consistent above all.”
 I couldn’t agree more.

 You may think it doesn’t matter what bank you work with when times are good, but as an adage states, “The worst loans are made in the best times.”

 When times are great, it’s easy to believe they will roll on forever – a term some refer to as the “recency bias.”
 This is often when leverage is piled onto the balance sheet and payment obligations are taken to an unreasonable level.
 What makes a good agriculture bank is an institution that will keep you “rowing close to shore,” even when others might be straying far from it.

 In the last great boom in production agriculture, the wise decision was to reduce leverage and pile up working capital in preparation for the next period of leaner times.
 A good banker encourages this kind of thinking – even if it results in lower loan totals for the lending institution.

 Courageous in the tough times

-The past few years have not been easy for those of us working in the agriculture industry.
-While it is true that banks have undoubtedly had to make some adjustments during this period, I believe, for the most part, many are remaining steadfast in support of their customer base.
+The span of time from 2016 to 2020 was not easy for those of us working in the agriculture industry.
+While it is true that banks have undoubtedly had to make some adjustments during that period, many remained steadfast in support of their customer base.
 The last thing any producer wants is for their bank to pull back during the most challenging times.
 So, how can you help your bank be courageous in tough times?

 Consistent above all